DIY Stenciled Pallet Wood Floor / Doormat

 This floor is actually made up of sections that can be taken up when we move, and re-purposed into new things such as doormats!

 Everyone can use a pretty stenciled wood doormat, and making your own stencil is so easy and so fun!
 I also included free template of the stencils you see here at the end for you to download!

 Besides making door mat and stencils, there are two additional tips in today’s post: 1. how we made the “walls” of our renters remodel(lots of you asked, so here it is!), and 2. a cross-cut jig to make it easy to cut pieces of the same length with a circular saw (not everyone has room for a table saw, right?)!

-- If you are using pallets, our favorite method to take them apart is with this tool – a Duckbill Deck Wrecker we got on Amazon.
+- If you are using pallets, our favorite method to take them apart is with this tool – a pallet buster / Deck Wrecker.
 This tool lifts those boards easily, and you can take out the nails with a hammer.

 - Circular saw.
 We also made a cross-cut jig, see below.

 - Sanding pad or power sander: especially if you love walking bare feet!